vtex-apps/io-documentation/docs/en/Recipes/development/how-to-create-and-use-clients.md

 4 - There are a lot of other methods available, you can check them on [**HttpClient**].(https://github.com/vtex/node-vtex-api/blob/master/src/HttpClient/HttpClient.ts)

+> You're free to add data handling logic inside your client's methods (*i.e:* mapping fields, or filtering data), but be careful to not lose track of the client's responsabilities!

 ## Ok, now what?

 After you've learned how to create **great clients**, it's time to **ship them**, so you may **use it on your implementations**.
 It's easy as well!